Stackhouse Law Firm, Ltd.

 Meet the team

 Phillip Stackhouse is the firm founder.
 Mr. Stackhouse started his private practice in 2006 after retiring from the U.S. Marine Corps after serving 22 years.
-His time in the Marines included nearly 9 years of enlisted service, a tour as an infantry officer, and he retired as a judge advocate.
+His time in the Marines included nearly 9 years of enlisted service, a tour as an Infantry Officer, and he retired as a judge advocate.
 He's tried cases across the country and around the globe in military courts and federal courts for offenses including war crimes, murder, espionage, child sex abuse materials, sexual assault, money laundering, and many others.

 Notable Cases